Can Stress Cause A Swollen Prostate?

 Cognitive-behavioral therapy (CBT) is a widely used therapeutic intervention for managing stress and improving mental health.
 CBT focuses on identifying and modifying unhelpful thought patterns and behaviors.
 By exploring the relationship between thoughts, emotions, and behaviors, individuals can gain insight into their stressors and develop healthier coping strategies.
 CBT has been found to be effective in reducing stress levels, enhancing resilience, and improving overall well-being, all of which can contribute to better prostate health.

-See also Can You Describe The Position Of The Prostate Gland?
+See also What Are The Signs Of Prostate Obstruction?

 The benefits of a balanced diet and regular physical activity